zwhe99/WMT22-En-Liv/README.md

 * **4-lingual M2M training**: many-to-many translation training for all language pairs in {En, Liv, Et, Lv}, using only parallel data.
 * **Synthetic data generation**: generate synthetic bi-text for En-Liv, using Et and Lv as pivot languages.
 * **Combine data and retrain**: combine all the authentic and synthetic bi-text and retrain the model.
-* **Fine-tune & post-process**: fine-tune the model on En⇔Liv using the validation set and perform online back-translation using mono-lingual data.
+* **Fine-tune & post-process**: fine-tune the model on En⇔Liv using the validation set and perform online back-translation using monolingual data.
 Finally, apply rule-based post-processing to the model output.